edongashi/WpfMaterialForms/README.md

 ## How to use
 ### In a WPF project
 In your App.xaml you need to have the following resources included.
-If you are using Material Design in XAML for you UI you will have those already declared.
+If you are using Material Design in XAML for you UI you will have those already declared (the color theme does not matter).
 ```xaml
 <Application.Resources>
     <ResourceDictionary>